 WIENER WERKSTÄTTE 1903-1932: THE LUXURY OF BEAUTY

 Until September 25, 2017, the museum will exhibit works from Richard Gerstl, in the first retrospective in the U.S. devoted to the work of this Austrian expressionist.
-Gerstl (1883-1908), was an extremely original artist whose psychologically-intense figure-paintings and landscapes constitute a radically unorthodox oeuvre that devoted the reigning concepts of style and beauty during his time, influential Austrian painter member of Vienna’s artistic avant-garde at the turn of the twentieth century.
+Gerstl (1883-1908), was an incredibly original artist whose psychologically-intense figure-paintings and landscapes constitute a radically “unorthodox oeuvre” that devoted the reigning concepts of style and beauty during his time, influential Austrian painter member of Vienna’s artistic avant-garde at the turn of the twentieth century.

 The show features approximately 55 works by Gerstl’s artistic contemporaries.
-And a special gallery is devoted to Gerstl’s relationship with Austrian composer Arnold Schönberg.
-His lack of critical acclaim during his lifetime, and the secrecy surrounding his dramatic suicide -age of 25- magnifies the legend around this key artist from the Expressionist movement of fin-de-siècle Vienna.
+And a particular gallery is devoted to Gerstl’s relationship with Austrian composer Arnold Schönberg.
+His lack of critical acclaim during his lifetime and the secrecy surrounding his dramatic suicide -age of 25- magnifies the legend around this key artist from the Expressionist movement of fin-de-siècle Vienna.